 If you have any questions or have any reports on your communications with your representatives, please contact Paul Boyle.

-What the Co-Sponsors of “The Fallen Journalists Memorial Act of 2019” are saying about the memorial:
+What Co-Sponsors of “The Fallen Journalists Memorial Act of 2019” are saying:

 Lindsey is the Communications Director for the News Media Alliance.
 Prior to joining the Alliance, she led communications for a food and nutrition nonprofit in Washington, D.C. for over eight years.